 Splitting assets after 50 often means dividing retirement savings, adjusting to solo living, and confronting unexpected expenses.

-But the real danger?
-Aside from the usual gray divorce emotional pitfalls and regrets, there can be unexpected silver linings – however, financial mistakes in gray divorce that no one sees coming can derail your golden years and leave you struggling to make ends meet.
+But the real danger aside from the usual gray divorce emotional pitfalls and regrets, there can be unexpected silver linings – however, financial mistakes in a silver divorce that no one sees coming can derail your golden years and leave you struggling to make ends meet.

 This got me to thinking, what are the financial considerations many of us miss when planning and going through a gray divorce?
 As for myself, I have some financial concerns for my future as a gray divorcee – for instance, I inherited my dad’s hot rod – should I sell it?
 (See point #4)